Is your CBD extract sourced from hemp or marijuana?

 Can you fail a drug test due to cbd?

 If the product contains no THC, you cannot fail a drug test due to CBD alone.
 Some CBD products do not contain any THC – these are known as CBD Isolate or Broad Spectrum CBD.
-That said, full spectrum CBD products contain trace amounts of THC.
-Legally, retail stores are not allowed to sell CBD products that contain more than 0.3% THC.
-This legal amount of CBD is too low to cause anyone to have psychoactive effects or cause anyone to fail a drug test from normal use.
-In fact, CBDMEDIC products are not transdermal, meaning they do not enter the bloodsteam.
-Therefore, you do not have to worry.
+That said, full-spectrum CBD products contain trace amounts of THC.
+Legally, retail stores in the UK are not allowed to sell CBD products that contain more than 0.2% THC.
+This legal amount of CBD is too low to cause anyone to have intoxicating effects or cause anyone to fail a drug test from normal use.

 What is CBD oil made from?

-CBD oil is made by extracting CBD from the Cannabis sativa L. plant, then diluting it with a carrier oil like olive or hemp seed oil.
-It’s gaining momentum in the health and wellness world.
+CBD oil is made by extracting CBD from the Cannabis sativa L. plant, then diluting it with a carrier oil like olive oil, coconut oil (usually MCT oil) or hemp seed oil.

 What is hemp seed extract?